DannyFGitHub/xraynotxrayapp/README.md

 __Use case intended for when a user provides an image and image input validation is required before processing the image as a Chest X-Ray.__

-Trained from 500 Chest X-Ray images and 1000 normal random images (500 grayscale and 500 color).

 <p align="center">
   <img width="200" src="screenshots/screenshot02.png">